 With the last house, there was a lot of work to be done, some of which I hired out, some of which I did myself.
 This resulted in a fair amount of stress and a lot of busy weekends at the house doing repairs and upgrades.

-Although I enjoy doing that kind of work, I decided that I really didn't want to do that again.
+Although I enjoy doing that kind of work, I decided that I really didn't want to do it again.
 It's just too much stress in addition to my normal work schedule as a dentist and my family obligations.

 2 Heart Attacks Later…

-On the Hunt for Rental Property
+On the Hunt for a Rental Property

 When buying a house, it pays to be picky and get exactly what you are looking for, and that takes time.
 Fortunately, Sherrill was very patient with me.
 We would meet once every week or two and look at multiple houses each time as they came on the market.

-We saw some real dogs that were in need of a major rehab, as well as a few decent homes that were worthy of an investment with minimal repairs needed.
+We saw some real dogs that were in need of a major rehab, as well as a few decent homes that were worthy of investment with minimal repairs needed.

 Found a Couple, But No Dice

 During that search, I made offers on two houses, but got outbid both times.